dosXdev/banQuest/docs/dev-setup.md

 	Via terminal (only for linux/OSX):

-	- create an `.env` file with below data format in the project directory,
+	Create an `.env` file with below data format in the project directory:

 		DB_NAME=banQuest
 		DB_USER=example